The assessors will score all of your questions.

 Your answer to each question can be up to 400 words long.
 Do not include any URLs in your answers unless we have explicitly requested a link to a video.

-How does the project meet the challenge described in the competition scope?
+How does your proposed approach meet the challenge described in the competition scope?

 You can submit a single appendix as a PDF containing images and diagrams to support your answer.
 It can be no larger than 10MB and up to 2 A4 pages long.
 The font must be legible at 100% zoom.

-This question will be scored against this assessment criterion: ‘How well does the proposal meet the challenge?’
+This question will be scored against this assessment criterion: ‘How well does the proposed solution address the defined challenge?’.

-- the research and development that will prove the scientific, environmental and commercial merit of the project
+- the research and development that will prove the environmental and commercial merit of the project

 - what might be achieved by deploying the innovation to address the selected challenge

-This question will be scored against this assessment criterion: ‘How valid is the technical approach?’
+This question will be scored against this assessment criterion: ‘Does the applicant have the skills, capabilities and experience to deliver the intended benefits’?

 - describe what the main success criteria will be